Type to search lessons across every grade and subject.

 Going further

 Multiplication and division of integers come next.
-The sign rules look different, but the question is the same: what does the in front of a number mean?
+The sign rules are different, but the underlying question is the same: what does the in front of a number mean?